|Guide||♦||32 Triplogs||Mine 0||0 Topics|

 The ancient Sinagua Indians once lived in north-central Arizona, ranging from the Verde Valley in the south to Flagstaff in the north.
-Some of the most well known Sinagua sites are preserved as National Monumements, such as Wupatki, Tuzigoot, and Montezuma's Castle.
+Some of the most well known Sinagua sites are preserved as National Monuments, such as Wupatki, Tuzigoot, and Montezuma's Castle.
 Others lay scattered about the area, from Elden Pueblo, a well preserved Flagstaff area site, to Turkey Hills Pueblo, a mainly eroded mound of rubble.
 Hundreds of other sites can be found on The Coconino National Forest, and one of the best-preserved is Palatki Pueblo, a Sinagua cliff dwelling located northwest of Sedona.

 The site was also once much larger than it is currently.
 Several stories tall when it was constructed, most of the upper stories have collapsed into themselves, leaving mounds of rubble inside the rooms - that's what you're standing on when you're inside the ruin.
 Some of these rooms have never been dug, and tourists are still finding things popping out of the ground, like sandals, arrowheads, and pots.
 Please, if you see anything of interest, contact the steward who will help document it.
-Apparently the settlers who operated the ranch in the valley had great respect for these ruins, and while they did dig up some artifacts they left most of the ruin alone.
+Apparently, the settlers who operated the ranch in the valley had great respect for these ruins, and while they did dig up some artifacts, they left most of the ruin alone.
 This is one of the reasons why it is so well preserved.

 After seeing your fill of the cliff dwelling, return to the Visitor's Center, and then take the short Rock Art Trail.
 Head up the slope behind the VC on the well-maintained trail.
 It is only about a tenth of a mile, just a quick jaunt.
 At the top of the trail is a large overhung area, protected from the weather.
 It is here that the Palatkians created masterful rock art, some of the most beautiful images in the Sedona area.
 Butterflies, figures, shapes, people, all different types of amazing pictographs.
-There are two human figures with headdresses similar to Hopi Butterfly Maidens, as well as others with their hair seeming to be in the traditional unmarried Hopi girl's hair whorls, one large whorl on each side.
+There are two human figures with headdresses similar to Hopi Butterfly Maidens and others with their hair seeming to be in the traditional unmarried Hopi girl's hair whorls, one large whorl on each side.

 There is no water along either stretch of trail.
 Water is sometimes available at the ranger station.
 When you call ahead to make your reservations, ask about the water status there.